Summary

 It’s that simple.

 You want the reader to understand what’s in it for them instantly.
 Benefits do this.
 On the other hand, features require thought.
-The reader needs to think about what the feature means to them.
-They have to parse the features and think about how they might solve their problems.
+The reader needs to think about what the feature means to them, parse the features, and consider how they might solve their problems.

 Readers will gravitate to the value that benefits promise.